davidewatson/pipeline-library/README.md

    context: MY-CHART-IMAGE                # folder name under rootfs (or build) folder
    dockerContext: .                       # docker build context, relative to root of github repository
    chart: MY-CHART-NAME                   # name of the chart in Chart.yaml
-   value: images.myMainImage              # yaml path to docker image value in values.yaml of MY-CHART-NAME chart
+   tagValue: images.myMainImageTag        # Optional yaml path to docker image tag in values.yaml of MY-CHART-NAME chart
 configs:                                  # chart building configuration
  - chart: MY-CHART-NAME                   # name of the chart in Chart.yaml
    timeout: 600                           # timeout values for things like running Helm tests